undavide/PS-Panels-Boilerplate/src/INDEX.md

 ## Photoshop Tools #2
 **com.undavide.tools2**

-Evolution (and replacement) of **#1** - uses Toggle Buttons and automatically picks the tool that is currently selected when the panel is first opened.
+Evolution (and replacement) of **Photoshop Tools #1** - uses Toggle Buttons and automatically picks the tool that is currently selected when the panel is first opened.
 See the [Readme](com.undavide.tools2/README.md).

+## Persistent
+**com.undavide.persistent1**

+Code for a panel that demonstrates the use of GUI Persistence between sessions.
+See the [Readme](com.undavide.persistent1/README.md) for more info.